sttak/christmas-soda-test-2023/README.md

 This PCA plot describes an interesting finding.
 Based on this plot it seems like that the table seating played an important role in what score the different sodas obtained.
-In this plot we can see that the individuals from the same tables tended to score the Christmas soda in a more similar way.
-Suggesting that the participants have had an impact on each others scoring
+In this plot we can see that the individuals from the same tables tended to score the Christmas sodas similarly, suggesting that the participants have had an impact on each others scoring.

-An interesting observations is that person 6 had a distinct scoring pattern compared to the rest of the participants, and are located to the very right in the PCA plot.
+An interesting observations is that person 6 had a distinct scoring pattern compared to the rest of the participants, and is located to the very right in the PCA plot.

-Person 1 that did not sit with a table, had similar scoring pattern as the participants seated at table 2.
+Person 1 did not sit at a table and had similar scoring pattern as the participants seated at table 2.

-### PCA colored after gender
+### PCA colored by gender

-     # PCA of persons in the test based on their Christmas soda scores colored after
+     # PCA of participants in the test based on their Christmas soda scores colored by
     # gender.

        pc = prcomp(brus_data_pca[,-c(1,29:32)],